Professor of Neurobiology & Anatomy and

 Signal transduction during embryonic patterning

-The long term goal of our research program is to understand how members of the Transforming growth factor ß (TGFß), Bone morphogenetic (BMP) and Wnt families function in development and disease.
-Our studies are highly relevant to cancer since BMPs provide context dependent anti-metastatic or oncogenic signals in the tumor environment while aberrant activation of TGFß or Wnt pathways enhance cancer cell growth and metastasis.
-We use Xenopus as a simple vertebrate model system with which to dissect molecular components of signaling pathways and complement these studies using targeted mutagenesis in mice.
+The long term goal of our research program is to understand how members of the Transforming growth factor ß (TGFß) and Bone morphogenetic protein (BMP) families regulate embryonic development and adult homeostasis to prevent birth defects and disease.
+We use Xenopus as a simple vertebrate model system with which to dissect molecular components of signaling pathways and complement these with studies in mouse to examine genetic and biochemical interactions.
 Our research program has two major foci:

 - Kim, H-S., McKnite, A., Xie, Y. and Christian, J.L.
 (2018) Fibronectin type III and intracellular domains of Toll-like receptor 4 interactor with leucine-rich repeats (Tril) are required for developmental signaling.
 MBoC, 29:523-531.